Section 36 of the Constitution Act, 1867: Text of section 36

 Section 36 is found in Part IV of the Constitution Act, 1867, dealing with the federal legislative power.
 It has not been amended since the Act was enacted in 1867.

+Legislative history

+The power of the speaker to vote in proceedings was addressed in both the Quebec Resolutions of 1864, and the London Resolutions of 1866.
+Both proposed that the speaker would have a casting vote, and would only vote in the case of an equality of votes.

+That approach was followed in the first two drafts of the bill.
+The third draft changed the approach, and proposed giving the speaker the same right to vote as the other senators, with a measure defeated if there were an equality of votes.
+That approach was adopted in the final draft, with some changes in wording, becoming the version enacted as section 36.

 Purpose and interpretation

-This section provides the Speaker of the Senate with a "deliberative vote".
+This section provides the Speaker of the Senate with a deliberative vote.
 The Speaker, like any other member of the Senate, can vote on any matter before the Senate.
 In the event of a tied vote, the matter is defeated.
-The Speaker does not have a "casting vote" to resolve a tie.
+The Speaker does not have a casting vote to resolve a tie.

 This provision is modelled on the voting practice in the British House of Lords, where the Lord Chancellor had the right to vote on any matter, with a tie resulting in the defeat of the matter.
-This practice continues after the reforms to the House of Lords, with the Lord Speaker having a deliberative vote.UK Parliament — Divisions — Tied Votes.
+This practice continues after the reforms to the House of Lords, with the Lord Speaker having a deliberative vote.